WestConnex Local Area Improvement Strategy (LAIS)

-- Provide Forum members with a regular forum to raise issues of concern with WestConnex with the Administrator and senior staff to enable Council to respond to those concerns and/or seek responses from State Government.
+- Provide forum members with a regular forum to raise issues of concern with WestConnex with senior staff to enable Council to respond to those concerns and/or seek responses from State Government.

 Terms of Reference have been prepared and adopted for the WestConnex Community Liaison Forum and are available here: (PDF 68KB)